neeldug/sish/README.md

 - [X] Parallelism using & _Used ThreadPool over *nix SysCall fork()_

-- [ ] Batch execution of shell scripts
+- [ ] Batch execution of shell scripts TO:DO